di-unipi-socc/TosKeriser/README.md

 ## Quick Guide
 ### Installation
-In is possible to install TosKeriser by using pip:
+It is possible to install TosKeriser by using pip:
 ```
 # pip install toskeriser
 ```
 The minimum Python version supported is 2.7.

-After the installation it is possible to download an example from the repository and run as following:
+After the installation it is possible to download an example from the repository and run as follows:
 ```
 wget https://github.com/di-unipi-socc/TosKeriser/blob/master/data/examples/thinking-app/thinking.csar?raw=true